openmrs/openmrs-contrib-itsm-terraform/README.md

 # Description
 This repository is the definition of OpenMRS community infrastructure (infra-as-code).
-We are using terraform to generate Openstack, DNS and other resources.
+We are using terraform to generate Openstack machines and network, DNS and backup resources.

 # Requirements
 ## Credentials